-It is estimated that about 40% of the Indian population is infected with TB bacteria, the vast majority of whom have latent rather than active TB.
+It is estimated that about 40% of the Indian population is infected with TB bacteria, the vast majority of whom have latent TB rather than TB disease.

-Most of the TB statistics for India come from the government Revised National Tuberculosis Control Programme (RNTCP) which was started in 1997, and which was then expanded across the country.
+Most of the national TB statistics for India are collected by the government Revised National Tuberculosis Control Programme (RNTCP) which was started in 1997, and which was then expanded across the country.

 TB retreatment is when patients need TB treatment again after they have ended their first course of drug treatment.
-The treatment outcomes for retreatment are classified according to whether patients relapsed, failed or defaulted on their original treatment.
+People who need retreatment may be classified according to whether they relapsed, failed or defaulted on their original treatment.

-The statistics given above are the figures for retreatment outcomes amongst smear positive patients.
-They do not include the retreatment outcomes for smear negative patients, who are subsequently found to have TB, and many of the smear negative patients will have both HIV and TB.
+The statistics given above are the figures for retreatment among smear positive patients.
+They do not include the retreatment outcomes for smear negative patients, who are subsequently found to have TB.
+Many of the smear negative patients will have both HIV and TB.

 The main TB statistics for each state in India also come from the government Revised National Tuberculosis Control Programme (RNTCP).

 |State||Population covered by RNTCP||Smear positive patients diagnosed (2015)||Total patients registered for treatment (2015)||New smear positive cured (%) (2014)||Smear positive retreatment registered (%) (2014)||Smear positive retreatment cured (%) (2014)|

 Smear positive patients diagnosed includes new smear positive cases and smear positive retreatment cases.